Curriculum Vitae

 Workshops Designed

 2023.
-“Feedback, Communicative, and Emotional Labour in Undergraduate Teaching.”
+“Feedback, Communication, and Emotional Labour in Undergraduate Teaching.”
 The Department of English and Cultural Studies- The University of British Columbia

 2021.
 “Interactive Learning Practices.”
 The Department of English and Cultural Studies- The University of British Columbia

 2021.
-“Asynchronous Content for the Synchronous Classroom: Creating Your Own Podcast.”
-The Mark S. Bonham Centre for Sexual Diversity Studies- The University of Toronto
+“Asynchronous Content for the Synchronous Classroom: Creating Your Own Podcast for Diverse Learners” The Mark S. Bonham Centre for Sexual Diversity Studies- The University of Toronto

 2020.
 “Online Teaching Review: Engaging Student Feedback.”
 The Mark S. Bonham Centre for Sexual Diversity Studies- The University of Toronto